veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 # About me

-Hey there!
-I'm **Verónica**, a **Product Designer** based in Berlin who loves to collaborate with remote teams.
-When I'm not crafting mobile apps and websites, you'll often find me snapping analog photos, exploring new places, getting lost in nature, or enjoying some sports.
+I'm **Verónica**, a **Product Designer** based in Berlin with experience collaborating on remote teams.
+When I'm not crafting mobile apps and websites, you'll often find me snapping analog photos, exploring new places, getting lost in nature or enjoying some sports.

 <div class="about-links">
     <a class="btn-connect circled" href="https://linkedin.com/veronicadeleonh" target=_blank><span class="fip" style="background-image: url(images/linkedin.svg)"></span></a>